 Examples of overpayments due to student error

-When Chavo filled out his FAFSA, he had not filed a tax return because he didn’t think he had to.
+When Chavo filled out his FAFSA form, he had not filed a tax return because he didn’t think he had to.
 After he received his aid from Sarven Technical Institute in June, he told the aid office that he had to file a return after all.
 When Chavo submitted the corrections, his EFC increased, and Sarven determined that he’d received a Pell overpayment.
 Sarven canceled his second Pell disbursement, but he still owed $100.
 Sarven allowed Chavo to agree to repay $25 a month for four months so that he’d still be eligible for other aid for the rest of the year.

 What a school must do when it has disbursed to an ineligible student…